gatsbyjs/gatsby/docs/docs/winning-over-clients.md

 - Ease of making development changes helps keep project under budget
 - Lower hosting cost helps keep project under budget
 - Fast performing websites which reduce page load and response time
-- Helps in making highly scalable and dynamic apps
+- Supports creation of highly scalable and dynamic apps
 - Rich plugin ecosystem which helps tackle complex code

 [This one-pager](/gatsby-one-pager.pdf) may also be useful for clients -- it explains Gatsby in their language.